What Is Spoliation Of Evidence?

 Successfully lodging a complaint of digital spoliation doesn’t require malicious intent.
 The client or legal counsel could accidentally destroy data that could be against them and help prove the other side’s case.
 That would still constitute spoliation under the legal definition and would be considered a federal crime.

-It’s also important to recognize that risk of sanctions could involve more than just deleted data.
+It’s also important to recognize that the risk of sanctions could involve more than just deleted data.
 ESI that is altered in any way, withheld from the opposing counsel, or otherwise hidden could result in sanctions such as "failure to produce".

 Why Is Spoliation So Important?